volatusveritas/projector/PDJ/PDJ#0.md

 for the fact that `chest of` will become `chain of`.

-Dictionaries are a bit different, because typed dictionaries need to be provided with two types: the type of key to be used, and the type of the values.
+Dictionaries are a bit different, because typed dictionaries need to be provided with two types: the type of key, and the type of the values.
 So, to keep things consistent, I'm going to make an extension of the already determined array notation.
 I have some possibilities in mind; the following examples suggest a dictionary which maps integers to strings:

 - `backpack of abacus like scroll`;
 - `backpack of abacus meaning scroll`;